dscrug/dscrug.github.io/codelabs/how-to-write-a-codelab.md

 if speed < 4:
   status = WALKING
 ```
-You could extend this to running with another condition:
+We could extend this to running with another condition:

 ![running](assets/1.2.png)
 ```python